 Selection of Year 2, Unit 2 history, literature, arts and activities.
 Each Tapestry unit is rich with living books.

-Alternate resource list
+Books for Tapestry of Grace Alternate resource list

 Tapestry plans provide you with an alternate list of books in case you are unable to find the first selection at your library.
 I often already have the books listed on the alternate resource page in each week’s reading.
 For years 3 and 4, Story of the World was listed as an alternate resource.
 Already had that on my shelf!